Aakash039/faceidentification/README.md

 # faceidentification
-face identification using java and jsp
+Criminal Face Identification System using java and jsp